Family Law

 If there has been complete financial disclosure and the premarital agreement does not violate Connecticut statutes or public policy, Connecticut family courts’ main focus will be on comparing your circumstances when you and your spouse first signed the premarital agreement to your current circumstances at the time of divorce.
 Our attorneys have also successfully litigated the enforcement and invalidation of premarital agreements during divorce matters.

-If you are contemplating marriage and require a proactive premarital agreement for financial or estate planning reasons, our Connecticut-based family lawyers at Ruel Ruel Burns Feldman & Britt can help you navigate this sensitive process so that you can focus on your wedding and marriage.
+If you are contemplating marriage and require a proactive premarital agreement for financial or estate planning reasons, Hartford prenuptial attorney Ruel Ruel Burns Feldman & Britt can help you navigate this sensitive process so that you can focus on your wedding and marriage.